srl-labs/containerlab/docs/manual/kinds/vr-sros.md

     - endpoints: ["sr1:eth3", "sr2:eth5"]
 ```

-When containerlab launches vr-sros node, it will assign IPv4/6 address to the `eth0` interface.
+When containerlab launches Nokia SR OS node, it will assign IPv4/6 address to the `eth0` interface.
 These addresses can be used to reach management plane of the router.

 Data interfaces `eth1+` need to be configured with IP addressing manually using CLI/management protocols.